Clarensia/Human-Readable-OpenAPI-Client-Generator/README.md

 The goal of this repository is to create an API client (SDK) from an OpenAPI json file.

-The created client will be very lightweight with no external dependencies.
-It will also be human-readable so that the generated client can easily be modified.
+The created client will be very lightweight with only aiohttp as external dependency.
+It will also be human-readable so that the generated client can easily be modified and read by developers.

 ## The generated client